youminkim/thecatpaws/books/bunbun.md

 ## 25th December 2023

 Dear diary, MERRY CHRISTMAS!!!!!I got some shoes / socks from Zoe!
 Not bad at all…… Now my legs won’t be cold no more!
 Zoe has also gotten a present but I can’t see it due to my short legs:< Snow got a scarf, Purr got a tail warmer (didn’t know it existed !), and Mage & Lila got a new cage!
 Zoe gave us special treats just cuz’ it’s Cmas !Today was such a fun day, I can’t wait for the next Cmas!

+## 1st January 2024

+Dear diary, today is the first year of 2024!
+Zoe took down the Cmas decorations and put up New Year decorations in record time.The Cmas tree is gone, the fairy lights are gone, no sign of Cmas.
+But, it’s fine.
+New Year celebrations is basically the same thing almost.
+One is for the end of the year and the other for the start of a year.

+## 5th January 2024

+Dear diary, I HAVE CHANGED HOMES!!!
+You may be asking was I adopted.
+Well, you can call it that……Basically what happened was that I was strangely brought out of my comfy bed while trying to rest, then this guy walks in holding a hamster that looks like Lila, giving the hamster to Zoe and Zoe handing ME,PRECIOUS ME, to him!I mean this is outrageous!!!!!!You can’t just give a pet you found on the street to a RANDOM PERSON!!!!!!!!!!!Though,……*THINKING REALLY HARD*NO, THERE IS NO POSSIBLE THEORY OR EXPLANATION!!!!!I AM ELATED!!!
+Wait, does elated mean really happy?If it does, plz know I do not mean that…… ANYWAYS, ME BEING ANGRY!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

+Anyways, a few hours have passed since I wrote what I wrote above, so let’s all forget about that part and focus on this one.
+So my now owner is called Zack and before writing this I was taken out on a ‘walk’ as he says.
+Basically, going to the nearby park and walking around.
+But... he met a friend there who is a woman ,and she has a pet dog.I think I just got gifted a  FRIEND !!!The pet dog is called Flora and she is just like me!She also lost someone in her family just like me.

+Great news, the agency can now communicate with each other now!I do not want to explain how cuz’ I actually do not know how…